Jaswantkumar2004/git_demo/README.md

 # my second project in git
-this project was created from local System
+this project was created from local System.